 The trail has ties to many other avenues of exploring Spotsylvania.
 It includes several churches, including the Little Mine Road Baptist Church, the first African American Church established in the county.
 Spotsylvania’s churches have a wealth of history, which you can learn more about here.

 The African American Heritage Trail also includes several sites within the historic Spotsylvania Courthouse district.
 To explore this district more on foot, point your browser to the Spotsylvania Courthouse Walking Tour.

 All of these tours will get you out into this charming part of the Fredericksburg region.
-Should you need a pit stop along the way, consider adding a stop at the Courthouse Café, Lake Anna Winery or Harvest Market to your list.
+Should you need a pit stop along the way, consider adding a stop at the Courthouse Café, Lake Anna Winery or Itavie to your list.

 Have time to explore a little more?
 Take the Traipse African American Walking Tour in downtown Fredericksburg.